GEO SEO vs Traditional SEO: What to Change for AI Visibility

 Think of your content like an API for LLMs: easy to query, clear to interpret, and built to serve answers not just rank.

-3. Create Authority Assets That Train the Machines
+3. Step 3: Create Authority Assets LLMs Prefer

 In the age of GEO, your content is your training data.